top of page

 Since the establishment of the Korean Pavilion at the Venice Biennale in 1995, 30 years have passed.
 Over this period, the pavilion has become a key platform for showcasing the identity of Korean architecture and contemporary art on the global stage.
 Since its inauguration, the Korean Pavilion has stood as a symbolic architecture, continuously evolving and asserting its relevance within the global art scene.

 The most distinctive architectural feature of the Korean Pavilion lies in its form.
-The design, shaped like a "ship," seems to architecturally express Korea's historical engagement with the outside world through ocean, and its aspiration for global connectivity.
+The design, shaped like a "ship," seems to architecturally express Korea's historical engagement with the outside world through the ocean, and its aspiration for global connectivity.
 At the same time, it appears to reflect the geographical characteristic of Venice, a city defined by water, establishing an organic connection between the two places.
 The ship transcends being a mere means of transportation, delivering profound symbolic significance as a cultural and historical crossroads.

 Moreover, the pavilion's design subtly reflects the political context of its time.
-One notable element is the flagpoles, which, beyond tis decorative function, embodies the historical and political relationship between Korea and Japan.
+One notable element is the flagpoles, which, beyond their decorative function, embody the historical and political relationship between Korea and Japan.
 According to co-architect Franco Mancuso's testimony, the late architect Kim Seok Chul deliberately designed the flagpoles to extend higher than the roofline of the Japanese Pavilion, emphasizing Korea's identity and independence.
 These gestures reveal that the Korean Pavilion is not just a venue for exhibitions, but also a reflection of the cultural and political backdrop of its era.

 'New Voyage' begins with the intent to retrace the pavilion's hidden architectural origins, reconfigure its potential, while exploring new possibilities.
 This initiative particularly focuses on the rooftop exhibition space, which has remained underused since the pavilion's opening, aiming to reconstruct and transform it into a renewed, functional space.
 The project also incorporates the recurring grid motif that is evident from the early designs in the archive, conceptualizing a new roof structure as a form of expansion.
 Despite several discussions about expansion over the years, no physical alterations have been made until now.
 Through this exhibition, the roof becomes a symbol of the unfulfilled aspiration for expansion.
 However, this is not merely a physical extension; rather, it represents a connection to a new future through a structural form reminiscent of a ship.